 Secretary of Public Safety, Brian J. Moran

-While in the legislature, Secretary Moran served on the Courts of Justice Committee, the State Crime Commission, the Militia, Police, and Public Safety Committee, the Board of the Alcohol Safety Action Program, and the Secure Virginia Panel.
+Prior to his appointment, Secretary Moran served as a long time County prosecutor in Arlington.
+In 1996, he was elected to the Virginia House of Delegates representing the 46th legislative district, a seat he held for 13 years.
 He championed and sponsored legislation in the areas of child abuse, domestic violence, drunk driving, drug interdiction and elder abuse.
 He forged bipartisan coalitions and support to pass numerous pieces of legislation.
 Most notably, he created the felony drunk driving law and Alicia's Law, which provides law enforcement the necessary tools to stop internet sexual predators from preying on our children.